 #5.
 Avail professional job posting support.

 Professional recruiting services and software help you save a lot of time and are hassle-free.
 Moreover, recruiting software like Jobsoid offers a free trial to help you judge the efficiency of the entire recruitment process.

 With an array of features to choose from, you can now recruit qualified candidates, choose from free job description templates, post on free job boards, and also manage hiring via social networking sites like Facebook, Twitter, and Linkedin profiles with just a few clicks.

-Now that you are aware of guidelines to follow for effortless job posting, use it smartly to put across your company benefits, facilities, and culture.
+Now that you are aware of guidelines to follow for effortless job posting, use them smartly to put across your company’s benefits, facilities, and culture.
 Also, do not forget to post early in the week to yield more applications and track your productivity!